AdobeDocs/experience-manager-screens.en/help/using/system-security-aem-screens.md

 Put the devices out of reach, preferably in a secured container, with cabling secured as well.
 Also disable any IR-remote ports.

-If device OS is not updated regularly, the OS may be left exposed to security holes and allow remote attacks over the network.
+If the device OS is not updated regularly, the OS may be left exposed to security holes and allow remote attacks over the network.

 >[!NOTE]
 >